marvin1099/Minecraft_Autolaucher/README.md

 If you run it first time it test for a older config file.

-The config file name is location.txt
+The config file name is [here script name].txt

 if there is there is a file created in a other version,